Date: 18 November 2013. Quite the Sight.

 You know the boys give me heck sometimes because, well,

-because they can but I've got to tell you there's something great about
+because they can however I have to tell you there is something rather

 the freedom that comes with a